nikita-volkov/nikita-volkov.github.io/_posts/2014-11-10-hasql-benchmarks.md

   </div>
 </section><!-- /#table-of-contents -->

-This post is all about the performance of [the "hasql" library](http://hackage.haskell.org/package/hasql) and particularly [its PostgreSQL backend](http://hackage.haskell.org/package/hasql-postgres) in comparison to its popular direct competitors: "HDBC" and "postgresql-simple".
+This post is all about the performance of [the "hasql" library](http://hackage.haskell.org/package/hasql) and particularly [its PostgreSQL back end](http://hackage.haskell.org/package/hasql-postgres) in comparison to its popular direct competitors: "HDBC" and "postgresql-simple".

 ## Benchmarks

-The source of the PostgreSQL backend comes with [a suite of 3 benchmarks](https://github.com/nikita-volkov/hasql-postgres/blob/57b79ba6e28bb6b3b2965a1802e237a4bbc190ed/competition/Main.hs).
+The source of the PostgreSQL back end comes with [a suite of 3 benchmarks](https://github.com/nikita-volkov/hasql-postgres/blob/57b79ba6e28bb6b3b2965a1802e237a4bbc190ed/competition/Main.hs).
 I'll analyze them one by one.

 ### Results parsing